Helen Nearing: Vegetarianism

 In the summer of 1991, Helen and Scott were inducted into the Vegetarian Hall of Fame of the North American Vegetarian Society.

 Death

 Helen Nearing died in 1995 as the result of a single-car accident in Harborside, Maine.
-The New York Times and NPR's Living On Earth ran obituaries after her death.

-Legacy & Good Life Center
+Legacy and Good Life Center

 The Maine estate was left for The Trust for Public Land which established the Good Life Center to continue the Nearings' legacy.
 The resident stewards who live on site must maintain a vegetarian diet on the property.
 The resident steward position has drawn participants from across the country and others have cited Nearing as inspiration for starting their own homesteads.
 The Thoreau Institute acquired the papers of the couple.